 - Please do not cook by time only.
 The times are provided to help with your planning, but you MUST use an instant-read thermometer to get things right.
 Please do not endanger your expensive meat by guessing.

-- RARE WARNING - It is very easy to "overcook" if you are aiming for rare.
-Don't forget the internal temperature will rise a few degrees after removal from the grill.
-Also, remember that you can always cook it a little more later, but it is impossible to uncook a steak if you overshot it.
+- RARE WARNING - It is easy to "overcook" a steak if you are aiming for rare.
+Don't forget that the internal temperature will rise a few degrees after removal from the grill.
+Also, remember that you can cook it a little more later, but it is impossible to uncook a steak if you overshoot it.
+Please see the discussion in the post about cooking rare.

 To adjust the recipe size: